Algae-powered Microprocessor

 Researchers from the University of Cambridge, UK, have powered a microprocessor for more than a year using just algae, light and water.

-July 01, 2022 Researchers from the University of Cambridge, UK, have powered a microprocessor for more than a year using just algae, light and water.
+Researchers from the University of Cambridge, UK, have powered a microprocessor for more than a year using just algae, light and water.
 The system, around the size of an AA battery, makes use of synechocystis, which is a type of non-toxic algae.
-Synechocystis harvest energy from the su
+Synechocystis harvest energy from the sun through the process of photosynthesis, generating a tiny electrical current.
+This current interacts with an aluminium electrode to power the microprocessor.

 Want more exciting content like you see here?